 Marvin Gaye increased the popularity of the expression through his 1966 Motown record “I Heard It Through The Grapevine”.

-The symbolism of grapes, as the aforementioned examples prove, have taken on several different meanings between varying religions and cultures across centuries.
-Sometimes positive, other times not, the fruit, and the plant it derives from, still has a firm root in the modern world.
+The symbolism of grapes, as the aforementioned examples prove, has taken on several different meanings between varying religions and cultures across centuries.
+Sometimes positive, other times not, the fruit, and the plant it derives from, still have a firm root in the modern world.